Skip to content

 )

-# check if one value format is e notation and if its an integer
+# check if one value format is e notation and if it's an integer

 if flag_lower or flag_upper: